 “He landed and I was right there,” said Carleton “It was fun.
 Great memories.
 It was certainly a signature event and the right guy scored it.”

-Derek Sanderson’s arms were raised in celebration, but he still need to take a quick peek in the direction of the referee.
+Derek Sanderson’s arms were raised in celebration, but he still needed to take a quick peek in the direction of the referee.
 The Bruins forward was ready to celebrate his first Cup victory but just wanted to be sure there was no penalty about to be called to negate the goal.

 Referee Bruce Hood’s arm was raised, but he was pointing toward the Blues’ net, signaling a good goal.